Command reference

 version Print the version

-Global options
+Universal options

-These options are accepted by every subcommand.
+These output-control flags are accepted by every subcommand.

 Option Description